exorad/exorad-wiki/doc/source/configfile/exo.rst

     # EXORAD_FULL :: flag to switch on/off full radiative transfer
     # EXORAD_LOW :: flag to enforce special treatment of lower layers
     # EXORAD_TYPE :: flag to choose type of planet, GASY or ROCK (Char*4)
+    # EXORAD_DEEP_CONVERGENCE :: Use convergence acceleration or not (warning, only set if you really know what you do!)

      &EXORAD_PARAMS
      EXORAD_NEWTON =.FALSE.,
      EXORAD_FULL =.TRUE.,
      EXORAD_LOW =.FALSE.,
      EXORAD_TYPE ='GASY',
+     EXORAD_DEEP_CONVERGENCE =.FALSE.,
      &

     # SPONGE LAYER SETTING